Waterlution uses four key methods to inspire pattern-making and pattern-breaking change towards a healthy and sustainable relationship with water:

 The biggest challenge we see to achieving healthy communities and healthy watersheds is in developing resilient leaders with both the practical understanding of water issues and the facilitation skills to champion positive change.

-To-date, we have trained 75 stand-out Canadian water practitioners, stewards and experts in group facilitation.
-These “Waterlution Associates” are our community-based ambassadors and workshop facilitators, trained in integrated participative change processes and methods to engage local stakeholders in meaningful conversation.
-Learn about our current Associates here.
+To-date, we have trained over 100 stand-out Canadian water practitioners, stewards and experts in group facilitation.
+Among these are “Waterlution Associates” who are our community-based ambassadors and workshop facilitators, trained in integrated participative change processes and methods to engage local stakeholders in meaningful dialogue.
+Learn about our past Associates here and our Transformative Leaders of the Future here.

 Network Support and Development

-We provide networking platforms and online connecting tools for Canadian water stewards to stay connected.
+We provide networking platforms and online tools for water stewards to stay connected.

 Our Hub Network, social media communities, list-serve and community-based Associates work to foster and develop strong communities of action.